cbfacademy/node-assessment/README.md

 npm install
 ```

+3. In the `index.js` file you will find some initial code.
+Read through, understand and uncomment the code to implement a basic static server with two endpoints.

-3. Once you have completed the steps above.
+4. Once you have completed the steps above.
 You can start the API with the following command:

 ```
 npm start
 ```

-4. If configured correctly, when you visit the local URL: `http://localhost:8080/`, you will see the following page:
+5. If configured correctly, when you visit the local URL: `http://localhost:8080/`, you will see the following page:

 ![index.html API Homepage](node-assessment.png "Title")

-5. To complete the assessment make changes to the `index.js` file methods to return the expected data.
+6. To complete the assessment make additions to the `index.js` file to return the expected data.
 Review the assessment criteria for detailed information on expected endpoints for your completed API.

 ## How to submit